mypappa/morethanai/README.md

   answer = re.sub(r"[\n\t\s]*", "", answer)
   print("answer is: ", answer)
 ```

 ### loop / closing prompt
+now we wanted to create a loop which would run constantly until we want it to stop.
+Therefore we created the message "magic word" which would activate the 'closing prompt' and end the story.

 ```
   if answer.lower() == "magicword":
     closing_prompt = "end the story in a creative and beautiful way in nomore than 6 lines.
 Do not end with a question"